YuriySamorodov/powershell-1/documentation/New-PnPSite.md

 ```

 ### -IsPublic
-Specifies if the site is public.
+Specifies whether the corresponding Microsoft365 group type.
+If not specied, group is considered Public.

 ```yaml
 Type: SwitchParameter